-Swiss tourists flock to Southeast Asia, 20 years after tsunami
+Two decades after tsunami, Swiss tourists flock to Southeast Asia

 Twenty years ago, a catastrophic tsunami in Southeast Asia led to a big downturn in Swiss tourists heading to the region.
 Today, countries like Thailand are again among top destinations, including at Christmas.